8dcc/discord-bot/README.md

 * `n!purge @someone <messages_to_check>` will check X messages, and will delete them if the author is the specified user.
 Also `n!clean`.

 This commands will only work if you are the bot owner:
-* `n!selfadmin` to give admin to the bot owner.
-(Will create a role named 'BOT' with all the permissions)
+* `n!selfadmin` to give admin to the bot owner (Will create a role named 'BOT' with all the permissions).
+Also `n!am`.
 ### Misc:
 * `ping` to make sure it works
 * Detects if a message contains `uwu`, then screams.